chfrank-cgn/Rancher/aks-cluster/grafana/README.md

 - `21-config.yaml` has the config maps for automatic provisioning
 - `21-dashboard.yaml` has the SUSE Rancher Home dashboard
 - `22-deployment.yaml` has the actual deployment

-Grafana 8 does not yet allow for automatic provisioning of notifiers for Unified Alerting; this is planned for Grafana 9 and tracked in Issue [#39510](https://github.com/grafana/grafana/discussions/39510).

 Unified alerting works fine, so we do not install Alertmanager anymore.